-Walpole contributes seven (7) officers to various task forces in MetroLEC.
-Officers Eaton and Sullivan are both trained and certified crisis negotiators, trained in the de-escalation of dangerous incidents.
+Walpole contributes eight (8) officers to various task forces in MetroLEC.
+Officer Eaton and Detective Sullivan are both trained and certified crisis negotiators, trained in the de-escalation of dangerous incidents.
 They were called out on numerous occasions in 2011, and were instrumental in the peaceful resolution of several incidents.
-Officer Eaton is also a member of MetroLECs Search and Rescue Team known as RRT.
+Officer Eaton is also a member of MetroLECs Search and Rescue Team known as RRT, along with Officer Parlon.

-Officer Kilroy is a member of the Computer Crime Unit.
-Based out of the computer forensics lab housed at the Norwood Police Station, Officer Kilroy investigates and forensically examines computers and cell phones for evidence.
-In 2011, Officer Kilroy assisted with, wrote or executed literally dozens of search warrants for the examination of digital evidence.
+Detective Kilroy is a member of the Computer Crime Unit.
+Based out of the computer forensics lab housed at the Norwood Police Station, Detective Kilroy investigates and forensically examines computers and cell phones for evidence.
+In 2011, Detective Kilroy assisted with, wrote or executed literally dozens of search warrants for the examination of digital evidence.

 Officers Koenig and Manganello are both members of the Mobile Operations Unit (MOP), and are trained in crowd control and vehicle escorts.
 In 2011, members of MOP assisted in countless escorts, and even helped with crowd control during the Boston Bruins celebration.